Faith and Society

 The ELCA and our own Southeastern Synod are challenging congregations such as ours to better reflect the diversity of the people who live in the surrounding neighborhoods.
 This is part of a strategic initiative toward "Authentic Diversity", which asks our denomination to take steps to help realize God’s vision of a kingdom reflective of the diversity of humanity and justice for all.

-Over the past several months FULC members have been meeting on Zoom weekly to discuss different aspects of Racial Justice using various curriculum, books, video clips and other resources.
-This group has compiled a list of helpful resources that can be found below.
+Over the past year FULC members and members from other area churches have been meeting on Zoom to discuss different aspects of Racial Justice using various curriculum, books, video clips and other resources.
+We have compiled a list of helpful resources below.
 All are welcome to join the group at anytime.
 Contact the church office for more details.

 ELCA Anti-Racism Pledge